Configure Expo Observe

 Enable metrics in development

 Enable this only when testing your Expo Observe integration.
-Development performance differs significantly from production, so collecting development metrics may affect the results shown in your dashboard.
+Development/debug performance differs significantly from production, so collecting development/debug metrics may distort the results shown in your dashboard.

 Custom endpoint